eshestakova/Image-Prediction-project/README.md

 # Image-Prediction-project
-It's about my project which can predict a part of the image.
+It can predict a part of the image.

-There is a presentation about it and description.
+Included:
+~ presentation
+~ description
-And python code.
+~ python code.